wp-plugins/widget-menuizer/readme.txt

 = I changed themes and my sidebar disappeared from my menu.
 What gives? =

 Because the contents of sidebar regions are tied to particular themes (different themes have different regions, after all), if you place a sidebar that belongs to one theme into your menu, and then change themes, the sidebar will not be shown in your menu. *Only sidebars from the active theme can be displayed.*

+= I don't see 'Sidebars' as an option in the lefthand column of the Edit Menus page after activating this.
+Where is it? =

+In the upper right corner of your window, click on 'Screen Options' and make sure the Sidebars box is checked.

 == Screenshots ==